 On the more affordable end of the garage alarm spectrum is the Shock Contact system by Defender.
 The brand has a catalogue of small, personal alarm systems and this one is designed to detect sneak or forced break-ins.

 With a 130dB alarm, it's fair to say you can hear it, should your garage be slightly further from your main house.
-However, a 5-second entry delay might probably be too soon for people just wanting to access their own garage.
+However, a 5-second entry delay might be too little for people just wanting to access their own garage.

 Pros